-UGC is especially effective at influencing purchasing decisions, which is why apparel brand Tuckernuck features photos of real customers wearing its products both on social media and on an onsite gallery.
+That’s because UGC is especially effective at influencing purchasing decisions, which is why apparel brand Isabella Oliver and Baukjen features photos of real customers wearing its products both on social media and on an onsite gallery.
 Here, consumers can find inspiration and easily shop the looks created by others.

-And research shows that people view social content with more shares as being more credible and trustworthy, so UGC is even more powerful when a post amasses a lot of likes and shares.
+And research shows that people view social content with more shares as being more credible and trustworthy, so UGC is even more powerful when a post amasses a lot of engagement.

 “People are more likely to change their mind or behaviors when the result will make them feel better about themselves, and oftentimes that means being part of a larger group,” says Chris Graves, founder of the Ogilvy Center for Behavioral Science.